NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Design/Design-Overview.page.md

 Further information on the use of SNOMED CT for pathology reporting can be found on the  [Pathology Standards and Implementation website](https://digital.nhs.uk/services/pathology-standards-and-implementation/snomed-ct-for-pathology-reporting).

 ### Representation of Different Types of Test Results
 Laboratory test results are reported using a variety of forms.
 These are described below with supporting examples.
-Each example includes a link to a corresponding FHIR <code>Observation</code> example (all of the examples are also listed in the {{pagelink:R4Examples}}).
+Each example includes a link to a corresponding FHIR `Observation` example (all of the examples are also listed in the {{pagelink:R4Examples}}).

 * **Quantitative Result:** the result is expressed as a number, usually with an associated unit of measure.
 Comparators may be used to indicate that the actual value is greater than or less than the stated value.
 A range of values may be reported instead of a single value.
 Examples include:
     * {{pagelink:R4ObservationAlbumin}}: 47 g/L